francesco-innocenti/Neuro_AI_Papers/README.md

 Including more than 30 neuroscientists and AI researchers, this perspective argues that systems neuroscience should focus on the three key design components of artificial neural networks: architectures, learning rules, and objective functions.
-Neural computations and representations are therefore seen as "emergent" from these properties.
+Neural computations and representations are therefore seen as "emergent" mostly from these properties.

 [If deep learning is the answer, what is the question?](https://www.nature.com/articles/s41583-020-00395-8) by Saxe, Nelli & Summerfield (2021)